-- 1. Select the Start button. - 2.
-Right-click HP PC Hardware Diagnostics for Windows, and then select Run as administrator. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions. - NOTE: To stop a diagnostic test, select Cancel.
+- Select the Start button, and then select All apps. - Select HP PC Hardware Diagnostics Windows. - When the tool opens, select the type of diagnostic test that you want to run, and then follow the on-screen instructions. - NOTE: To stop a diagnostic test, select Cancel.